This topic describes the FOR UPDATE clause.

 - Include the

-SELECTstatement will wait for a row locked by another session.
+SELECTstatement waits for a row that is locked by another session.
 Use a decimal form to specify fractional seconds.
 For example,

-WAIT 1.5instructs the server to wait one and a half seconds.
+WAIT 1.5instructs the server to wait 1.5 seconds.
 You can specify a maximum of four digits to the right of the decimal point.

 - Include the